 — Kamalini Paul - StartupFox Spotlight 2026Kamalini realized that for De Sovrani to survive, it had to stop chasing old-school luxury and start chasing relevance.
 She pivoted to "Affordable Luxury," launched Skyview Cafe to capture the youth, and digitized operations.
 Once the hotel stabilized, she rebranded the real estate arm into Paulis Co., shifting the focus to sustainable, biophilic architecture and "minimalistic living."
+Furthermore, her recent expansion into biophilic architecture with Paulis Co. signals a maturation from pure survival to structural diversification.
+It proves that independent operators can successfully compete for the modern, conscious consumer by integrating sustainability directly into their long-term brand identity rather than relying solely on the real estate asset itself.

 Today, De Sovrani is more than a hotel; it’s a hospitality ecosystem including cafes, restaurants, and business centers.
 Kamalini has now expanded back into her father's roots—real estate—proving that resilience is the ultimate competitive advantage.